-8.9.3 Exemptions and modifications
+8.8.3 Exemptions and modifications

 Trainees may place out of the following courses if they previously attended equivalent courses: EPID 526: Biostatistics for Epidemiologic Methods I, and EPID 527: Biostatistics for Epidemiologic Methods II.
-The student should justify the request to place out of a course, and the request should be accompanied by reprints, abstracts from meetings, course syllabus, or other appropriate material.
+The student should justify the request to place out of a course, and the request should be accompanied by the equivalent course syllabus, or other appropriate material.
 Such requests are made in writing as a letter to the Academic Review Committee and should be made before the end of the first semester in the program.

-8.9.4 Terminal master's degree
+8.8.4 Terminal master's degree